zjn700/aws-test/README.md

 ## Running Angular app from Ubuntu server
 	- This works:
 		ng serve --port 4200 --disable-host-check
+	- Note: occasionally need to reboot this server, fortunately its url does not change

 ## SSH required a few iterations to get right (royal pain in the ass)
 	- Ended up using the keys created on the Blink app